 Team Zotezo: How do you rate the Indian diet and do we get enough protein?

 Dt.
 Nidhi: The Indian diet is deficient in protein. if we put it in numbers, 70% of Indians are are protein deficient in terms of their diet.
 Our diet is traditionally ample to meet all demands.
 In terms of local growth, spices, herbs and millets, we are one of the richest countries to have agricultural growth.
 Owing to globalization, and recent trends, we have changed out eating pattern that takes a toll on us.
 We don’t need to follow a keto diet as such, but we need to eat the right food in right amounts.
 We should not adapt every new trend instead eat protein available in our country.
 We should be able to apply our diet correctly to get protein.
 There has to be a balance of carbs, protein & fat to be fit & healthy/

 Team Zotezo: Indian vs International Super foods, which one do you prefer and why?

 Dt.
 Nidhi: The Indian super foods like almonds give us all the good fats and Vitamin E. Choosing international super foods would be falling prey to the Western Culture.
 We Indians have grown up eating certain kinds of food, so international super foods does not adjust to our body.
 So from whichever country you belong, the super food that grows there is the best for you.

 Team Zotezo: Can you share some tips to get a flat tummy?

 Dt.
 Nidhi: There is nothing specific for a flat tummy.
-We need to have a combination of right diet and a workout.
-When we talk about a right diet we do not want to ditch the carbs.
-We will include adequate complex carbohydrates, protein, good amount of fiber, so that it works for overall fat reduction.
-This has to be accompanied with specific ab toning exercises in order to have the best impact on our tummy.
+We need to have a combination of the right diet and a workout.
+When we talk about the right diet we do not want to ditch the carbs.
+We will include adequate complex carbohydrates, protein, a good amount of fiber so that it works for overall fat reduction.
+This has to be accompanied by specific ab toning exercises in order to have the best impact on our tummy.